ypid/ansible-paedml_linux/docs/getting-started.rst

-Note that you will need to use unique hostnames if you intent to manage more than one `paedML Linux`_ environment.
+Note that you will need to use unique hostnames if you intent to manage more than one `paedML Linux`_ environment. ypid is wondering if the LMZ_ does support that :)

 Example playbook
 ----------------

-Here's an example playbook that can be used your paedML Linux servers:
+Here's an example playbook that uses the ``ypid.paedml_linux`` role:

 .. literalinclude:: playbooks/paedml_linux.yml
    :language: yaml

-This playbooks is shipped with this role under :file:`docs/playbooks/paedml_linux.yml` from which you can symlink it to your playbook directory.
+The playbooks is shipped with this role under :file:`docs/playbooks/paedml_linux.yml` from which you can symlink it to your playbook directory.
 In case you use multiple roles maintained by ypid_, consider